Looking for ways to get going with your studying?

 Going through a past paper's mark scheme once you've taken the paper will show you where you’ve gained and lost marks, and help you figure out which areas you need to devote more studying time to.

-Examiners' reports are their account of how candidates performed on a particular paper.
-They're valuable as they can give you an idea of common mistakes students have tended to make on the exam and how to avoid making them.
+Examiners' reports show how they thought candidates performed on a particular paper.
+They're valuable as they can give you an idea of common mistakes students tend to make on the exam and how to avoid making them.

-CharlotteHudders says: "Do past papers/practise questions and mark them!
-Then identify gaps in your knowledge and after each past paper/set of questions, write a list of topics you need to revise.
-Then make it a priority to go over these areas – that way, you will waste less time by avoiding going over what you already know well!"
+CharlotteHudders says: "Do past papers or practise questions and mark them!
+Then identify gaps in your knowledge and write a list of topics you need to revise.
+After that, make it a priority to go over these areas – you will save time by not going over what you already know well!"